 - If you aren’t ready to buy, you don’t need a real estate agent.
 You can go to open houses by yourself, but be honest with the agent who’s there and say you’re only looking.
 It’s better to only look at homes online until you’re truly in the market for a house.
 That way you don’t waste an agent’s time.

-How Works Real Estate Types of Real Estate Agents?
+How Do Real Estate Agents Work With Real Estate Types?

 A licensed real estate agent connects buyers and sellers for transactions and represents them in legal negotiations.
 Generally, agents are compensated through commission, which is a percentage of the sale of the house.
 The percentage agents receive depends on their state and brokerage.
 A brokerage is a managing house for agents, allowing the agents to use the company branding, connections, and legal team.